jupyterlab/jupyterlab/docs/source/user/file_formats.md

 * MIME type: `application/vnd.vegalite.v1+json`

 Vega and Vega-Lite are declarative visualization grammars that allow visualizations to be encoded as JSON data.
-Fro more information see the documentation of Vega or Vega-Lite.
+For more information, see the documentation of Vega or Vega-Lite.
 JupyterLab has built-in rendering support for Vega 2.x and Vega-Lite 1.x data.
 This support works for both files and output in the Notebook and Code Console.

-Vega-Lite 1.x files, with a `.vl` or `.vl.json` file extension, can be opened by double-clicking he file in the File Browser:
+Vega-Lite 1.x files, with a `.vl` or `.vl.json` file extension, can be opened by double-clicking the file in the File Browser:

 [animation]

-The files can also be opened in the JSON viewer or File Editor through the “Open With…” submenu in the File Browser content menu:
+The files can also be opened in the JSON viewer or file editor through the “Open With…” submenu in the file browser content menu:

 [animation]

-As with other files in JupyterLab multiple views of a single file remain synchronized, allowing you to interactively edit and render Vega-Lite/Vega
+As with other files in JupyterLab, multiple views of a single file remain synchronized, allowing you to interactively edit and render Vega-Lite/Vega
 visualizations: